zyvitski/libzaudio/README.md

 #### Installation:

-To install the lates release: Download the lastest .tar archive from the [releases github page](https://github.com/zyvitski/libzaudio/releases).
+To install the latest release: Download the latest .tar archive from the [releases github page](https://github.com/zyvitski/libzaudio/releases).
 Unpack the archive then run **./configure && make** additionally you may run **sudo make install** to install the binaries and headers.

 For development you should clone the latest version of the dev branch.
 Run **./autogen.sh && ./configure && make** to build.